 Alcohol policy

-The State and the municipalities are key actors in alcohol policy.
-Alcohol legislation and alcohol taxation are the responsibilities of the State, while the municipalities are responsible for substance abuse prevention and healthcare and social welfare services.
-In the future, the counties will be central actors in alcohol policy.
+The State and the wellbeing services counties are key actors in implementing alcohol policy.
+Alcohol legislation and alcohol taxation, for example, are the responsibilities of the State, while the wellbeing services counties are responsible for substance abuse prevention and healthcare and social welfare services.

 Bodies responsible for alcohol policy